 package receive a prefix when translated to JavaScript with the

-PS-PACKAGE-PREFIX
+PS-PACKAGE-PREFIX place.

 (defpackage "PS-REF.MY-LIBRARY"